 RadoNorm

-RadoNorm researchers organised an expert consultation to investigate the potential of citizen science for effective radon measurement and mitigations, in co-operation with SHARE and IAEA and as part of the RICOMET2020 conference.
+RadoNorm researchers organised an expert consultation at the start of RadoNorm in September 2020 to investigate the potential of citizen science for effective radon measurement and mitigations, in co-operation with SHARE and IAEA and as part of the RICOMET2020 conference.
 You can watch the recording here.

 RadoNorm researchers published an article on “Evaluation of citizen science contributions to radon research” in the Journal of Environmental Radioactivity in 2021.
 The paper can be downloaded from the RadoNorm website: https://www.radonorm.eu/publications/scientific-papers/.